 Generally, an aquifer’s flow rate is approximately ten feet per year.
 Because of this, wells won’t immediately run out of water when rainfall stops for just a few weeks.

-How Is a Well Built?
+How is a Well Built?

 There are several ways to construct a well.
 Depending on its construction, a well may fill up with water differently.